 Accelerated online courses are “condensed” courses that are shorter in length than regular semester long courses.
 Accelerated courses in the Bachelor’s Programs are 8 and 12 weeks long.
 Typically, you will enroll in two courses during the first 8 weeks and two courses in the second eight weeks for the fall and spring terms.
 In the summer term, your online courses will be 12 weeks in length.
 There are no upper division online courses offered in the two 6 week sessions during the summer (Summer A and Summer B).

 It is important to note that the amount of coursework covered in accelerated courses is the same as that found in the semester long courses.
 Since accelerated courses contain the same learning outcomes and the same amount of coursework as the semester courses, that means that students expected to complete the same amount of coursework in half the time.

 If you take accelerated courses five times a year, you’ve equaled a typical year of courses taken in a traditional year (10 courses), while only having to concentrate on two courses at a time.

 Before enrolling in accelerated courses, take a moment to consider whether this type of online education is appropriate for you.
 To help you decide if accelerated online degree programs are right for you, we have compiled a checklist of advice and warnings gathered from online students and research.

 Consider these factors:

 - Become oriented with Blackboard – MDC’s learning platform.
-Please consider enrolling in the Virtual College online orientation.
+Please consider enrolling in the MDC Online orientation.
 This will ensure that you spend less time trying to figure out the environment, and more time concentrating on learning your course content.
-The Virtual College offers a no fee, no credit online orientation for all new students.
+MDC Online offers a no fee, no credit online orientation for all new students.